 - > The child does not feel well enough to participate comfortably in the usual activities. - ➤ The staff cannot care for the sick child without interfering with the care of the other children.
-The decision will be made at the discretion of the site staff and/or site supervisor. - An auxiliary (armpit) temperature of 100 degrees or greater and behavior changes or other signs and symptoms. - ➤ Uncontrolled diarrhea (accidents child can't get to the toilet in time; or 3 or more bouts of diarrhea in one day). - ➤ Vomiting in the previous 24 hours until the vomiting stops or a health professional determines that the child may be in child care. - > Pink eye with white or yellow discharge, until 24 hours after treatment is started. - Scabies, head lice, or other infestation until 24 hours after treatment is started and the child is nit-free.
+The decision will be made at the discretion of the lead teacher and/or director. - An auxiliary (armpit) temperature of 100 degrees or greater and behavior changes or other signs and symptoms. - Uncontrolled diarrhea (accidents child can't get to the toilet in time; or 3 or more bouts of diarrhea in one day). - ➤ Vomiting in the previous 24 hours until the vomiting stops or a health professional determines that the child may be in childcare. - Pink eye with white or yellow discharge, until 24 hours after treatment is started. - Scabies, head lice, or other infestation until 24 hours after treatment is started and the child is nit-free.